 1. The Magnificent Century

 The famous TV show that started everything.
 Even before Magnificent Century, Turkish TV series were watched worldwide, but with this show, it skyrocketed.
 It includes many historical places like Topkapi Palace, this show has a real historical atmosphere in it.
 Palace intrigues, schemes, and plots swirling on one another all through the show.
-Showing the life of the tenth Ottoman Sultan and his love life with the concubine named Hurrem, this show drew many negative feedbacks from Muslim countries.
 And at the same time, this show is the most-watched Turkish TV show in the world.
-As many reviewers called it “Ottoman-era Sex and the City” and compared it to a real-life Game of Thrones, you can definitely watch this show.
 It is considered as one of the best Turkish series.

 2.Fatmagül’ün Suçu Ne?
 (What Is Fatmagül’s Fault?)

-This show is centered on the gang rape of a young girl named Fatmagül.
-Sounds dark, right?
-As the show moves slowly, you will see her battle for justice which gets harder with every episode.
-This show was shown in all countries except Russia.
-Its first episodes were filmed in Aegean Sea coasts and continued in İstanbul.
+As the show moves slowly, you will see a battle for justice of a girl named Fatmagül which gets harder with every episode.
+Its first episodes were filmed in Aegean Sea coasts and continued in Istanbul.
 This show brings out the problems like a woman’s place in society, the irritating power of the rich, forced marriage, and bad family relations.
-Normally almost all Turkish TV shows starred with a man, the hero was almost always a man.
-Fatmagül might be the first woman hero who faces this much hardship and prevails.
 This shows shoots taken in firstly Izmır/Urla, a small coastal town which got popularity after this show.
 But mostly you will see the Anatolian Castle district.
 The oldest Turkish complex survived through time, this castle gave its name to around neighbourhoods.
 Historically known as Guzelce Hisar, this place can be seen in some scenes.

 3. Payitaht Abdulhamid (The Last Emperor)

-Based on the story of the last powerful Ottoman sultan Abdul Hamid II, this show exceeded expectations on a whole new level.
-This show includes the rebellion of Young Turks and scheming European powers while the sultan tries to repel off all of them.
+Based on the story of the Ottoman sultan Abdul Hamid II, this show exceeded expectations on a whole new level.
 The show was a success, surprising many critics.
 Especially in Europe, this show was a hit apart from Middle Eastern rating hits.
-The Last Emperor was filmed in İstanbul, mainly historical buildings like Topkapi Palace.
+The Last Emperor was filmed in Istanbul, mainly historical buildings like Topkapi Palace.
 Historical tourism rose up after this show in great numbers.
-The insight of the last Ottoman times is worth watching, according to reviews.
+The series is worth watching, according to reviews.

 4. Kara Sevda (Endless Love)

 The impossible love story always draws attention.
 But more importantly, a beautiful impossible love story.
 Endless Love is that kind of TV show, with its success you can tell how well it’s fictioned and played.
 Endless Love tells the story of a mining engineer Kemal and a girl named Nihan.
-Because of class differences, career requirements, and family traditions it becomes an impossible love.
-Mostly filmed in İstanbul, this show was loved and watched by many western countries.
+Because of different reasons, it becomes an impossible love.
+Mostly filmed in Istanbul, this show was loved and watched by many western countries.
 Especially in Spain and Latin America, adaptations were made because people wanted to watch even more of this story.

 5. Şahsiyet (Identity)